 After submitting the online form, please be sure to upload your Resume/CV and your Presentation Outline using the links on the site.
 You must be logged in to upload files.
 If you are co-presenting your Vomacka talk with a second individual, you can submit them as separate files (Resume 1 and Resume 2), but both must be uploaded by the person who made the original submission.
 The file upload link can be accessed after the original submission is made via the speaker portal.
 Please remember that your application is not complete without uploading your Resume/CV and your Presentation Outline.
 Only fully complete applications will be considered.

-The deadline for Richard W. Vomacka submission will be January 30, 2019.
+The deadline for Richard W. Vomacka submission is January 31, 2020.